 Tell your doctor right away if you experience chest pain, pressure, or discomfort, which can be signs of a heart attack.
 Keep in mind that chest pain might not be a common symptom of heart disease as we age.

-Be aware of other signs, including pain in the shoulders, arms, neck, jaw, or back; confusion; headaches; cold sweats; fatigue; or swelling in the ankles, feet, legs, stomach, or neck.
-It is also important to remember that signs of a heart attack typically differ between men and women.
+Stay alert to other symptoms such as discomfort in the shoulders, arms, neck, jaw, or back; confusion; headaches; cold sweats; fatigue; or swelling in the ankles, feet, legs, abdomen, or neck.
+Having one or more of these symptoms doesn’t automatically indicate a heart attack, but it is crucial to seek medical assistance for the proper assessment and care necessary.

 More About American Heart Month